Graph Homomorphisms for Quantum Players: Introduction

+\paragraph{Outline of the paper.} We start by introducing some notation as well as the mathematical formalism used to describe quantum states and measurements in Section~\ref{sec:Prelim}.
 In Section~\ref{homogame} we introduce in detail the homomorphism game and the general forms of classical and quantum strategies.
 We also reformulate the question of the existence of a winning quantum strategy for a particular homomorphism in terms of the existence of a particular set of projectors satisfying certain orthogonality constraints.
 This is achieved via an argument previously used in \cite{qchrom} to obtain a similar reformulation for the coloring game.
-We then use the reformulation to prove some basic properties of quantum homomorphisms and to rephrase them in terms of homomorphisms.
+We then use the reformulation to prove some basic properties of quantum homomorphisms.
+Additionally, we use this reformulation to show that there exists a quantum homomorphism from $X$ to $Y$ if and only if there exists a (classical) homomorphism from $X$ to an infinite graph which depends $Y$.

 In Section~\ref{theta} we show that the order of the Lov\'{a}sz theta function, $\vartheta$, is respected by quantum homomorphisms, i.e.~if $X \qarrow Y$, then $\vartheta(\overline{X}) \le \vartheta(\overline{Y})$.
 This is followed by section~\ref{parameters} in which we define and investigate quantum analogs of some graph parameters that can be defined using homomorphisms.
 We start with quantum chromatic number, which has been previously defined.
 We use the main result of Section~\ref{theta} to show that the quantum chromatic number of $X$ is lower bounded by $\vartheta(\overline{X})$.
 Using this bound we are able to show that the quantum colorings given in \cite{Avis} are optimal.
 Moving on to quantum independence number, we prove a quantum analog of a classical result relating the existence of a homomorphism from $X$ to $Y$ to the existence of an independent set of size $|V(X)|$ in a graph depending on $X$ and $Y$.
 We then use this to construct graphs which have large separation between classical and quantum independence number.
 We again use the result from Section~\ref{theta} to show that quantum independence number is upper bounded by Lov\'{a}sz theta number.
+The last parameter we consider is quantum odd girth.
+In contrast to quantum chromatic and independence numbers, we show that there are no separations between odd girth and quantum odd girth.
+To prove this we first prove a quantum analog of a well-known result relating homomorphisms and walks in graphs.

 In Section~\ref{capacity} we show that the entanglement-assisted one-shot zero-error capacity of a graph is lower bounded by the quantum independence number.
 Furthermore, we show that if the entanglement-assisted one-shot zero-error capacity of a graph can be achieved using only projective measurements on a maximally entangled state, then it is equal to the quantum independence number.
 We also show that the order of entanglement-assisted one-shot zero-error capacity is respected by quantum homomorphisms, i.e.,~that $c_0^*(\overline{X}) \le c_0^*(\overline{Y})$ whenever $X \qarrow Y$.